Stability of Aggregation Graph Neural Networks

 \begin{list} {} { \makelabel=\makeboxlabel } \item[{\bf (I1)}] The selectivity lost in the first layer of the CNN of an Agg-GNN with stable filters is compensated by the nonlinearity functions \textit{and the filters} in subsequent layers of the CNN stage. \item[{\bf (I2)}] Increasing the number of aggregations in an Agg-GNN provides more flexibility for the selection of the filters in the CNN stage and at the same time increases directly the value of the stability constants. \end{list}

 This paper is organized as follows.
 In Section~\ref{sec_aggGNN} we introduce Agg-GNNs discussing in full detail the properties of the aggregation operator and stating basic notions and terminology for the rest of the paper.
 In Section~\ref{sec_stability_AggGNN} we discuss the formal concepts of perturbations, stability in Agg-GNNs, and we derive the main results of the paper.
 To corroborate and visualize the implications of our results we performed a set of numerical experiments presented in Section~\ref{sec_numexp}.
 Finally, in Section~\ref{sec:discussion} we discuss our main results and present some conclusions.
-Appendix~\ref{sec:proofofTheorems} provides the proofs of the results presented in previous sections.